A．In September 2007, The Daimaru, Inc. and Matsuzakaya Holdings Co., Ltd. managed integration and established J. Front Retailing Co., Ltd.

 A．J. Front Retailing pays year-end dividends on the last day of February each year and interim dividends on the last day of August.
 In addition, dividends are paid on the record dates determined by the board of directors.

-A．The basic policy of J. Front Retailing is to appropriately return profits to shareholders targeting a consolidated dividend payout ratio of not less than 30% in consideration of profit level, future capital investment and cash flow trends while striving to maintain and improve a sound financial condition.
+A．The basic policy of J. Front Retailing is to maintain stable dividend payments and appropriately return profits to shareholders targeting a consolidated dividend payout ratio of not less than 30% in consideration of profit level, future capital investment and free cash flow trends while striving to maintain and improve a sound financial condition.
 J. Front Retailing will also consider purchasing treasury stock as appropriate in order to improve its capital efficiency and implement its capital policy flexibly.

 With the aim of improving corporate value, J. Front Retailing will use its internal reserves for investments in store renovations and business expansion to strengthen sales capabilities and for increase in financial strength.